OEM Optics vs Third-Party Transceivers: Which to Choose?

 Third-party transceiver has gone into fiber optic transceiver market for years.
-Topics around OEM (original equipment manufacturers) optical module vs third-party transceiver have been attached great attention importance.
+Topics around OEM (original equipment manufacturers) optical module vs third-party transceiver have been attached great attention.
 Compatibility, quality and warranty of optical module are what the users care about when they consider third-party transceivers.
 However, there exist both doubts and praise to third-party compatible transceiver modules.
 Then OEM optics vs third-party transceivers: which to choose?
 Should we buy third-party optical modules?
 Have a look at the following in-depth analysis.

-Before making a decision to choose which type, let’s spend a little time to know what is OEM optics and what is third-party transceiver.
+Before making a decision to choose which type, let’s spend a little time to know what is OEM optics and what is a third-party transceiver.
 OEM optics refer to a brand new optics provided by original equipment manufacturers.
-While third-party compatible optical module means the optical transceiver is provided by the another vendor, instead of the OEM, who can offer or produce the optics with the same specifications.
+While third-party compatible optical module means the optical transceiver is provided by another vendor, instead of the OEM, who can offer or produce the optics with the same specifications.

 Except for the different manufacturers, there is no big difference between OEM optic and third-party transceiver modules.
-The only difference is that the OEM optics usually have higher price because they claim to be of much high quality.
+The only difference is that the OEM optics usually have a higher price because they claim to be of such high quality.
 Actually, OEMs do not produce their own optical modules.
 They buy from their suppliers who code and label for them.
-It’s no secret that Cisco buys optical transceivers from optical transceiver manufacturers like Finisher, and then sells the transceivers to end users with a quite high price.
+It’s no secret that Cisco buys optical transceivers from optical transceiver manufacturers like Finiser, and then sells the transceivers to end users with a quite high price.
 The reason why Cisco transceivers are more expensive is that they have tested the transceivers they offer with their equipment to verify it works, which now can be done by many optical transceiver manufacturers.
 You can read this tutorial to know more differences between OEM optics and third-party transceiver: All About Compatibility: Third-Party vs. Brand Optics

 Apart from the compatibility problem, equipment warranty is another issue which users need to consider.
 Before we get into this topic, let’s have a look at the warranty policies of several popular equipment manufacturers.